Hiram Bingham III: Explorer

 Bingham was not a trained archaeologist.
 But while he served as a lecturer and professor in South American history at Yale, he journeyed to South America and rediscovered the largely forgotten Inca city of Machu Picchu.
 In 1908 he had served as a delegate to the First Pan American Scientific Congress at Santiago, Chile.
 On his way home via Peru, a local prefect convinced him to visit the pre-Columbian city of Choquequirao.
 Bingham published an account of this trip in Across South America; an account of a journey from Buenos Aires to Lima by way of Potosí, with notes on Brazil, Argentina, Bolivia, Chile, and Peru (1911).

 Bingham was thrilled by the prospect of unexplored Inca cities, and organized the 1911 Yale Peruvian Expedition, one of the objectives of which was to search for the last capital of the Incas.
 Guided by locals, he rediscovered and correctly identified both Vitcos (then called Rosaspata) and Vilcabamba (then called Espíritu Pampa), which he named "Eromboni Pampa".
 He did not correctly recognize Vilcabamba as the last capital, instead continuing onward and misidentifying Machu Picchu as the "Lost City of the Incas".
 Decades later, Bingham's oversight was rectified by the Andean explorer Vince Lee, whose detailed research proved that Vilcabamba was indeed the Incas' last capital.

 On July 24, 1911, Melchor Arteaga led Bingham to Machu Picchu, which had been largely forgotten by everybody except the small number of people living in the immediately neighboring valley.
 In addition, Cusco explorers Enrique Palma, Gabino Sanchez, and Agustín Lizárraga are said to have reached the site in 1901.
+In 1902 Peruvian explorer Agustín Lizárraga led an expedition to the area now known as Machu Picchu.
+After several hours of clearing undergrowth they reached the stone structures of the citadel, during that visit Lizárraga marked his surname and the year, "A. Lizárraga 1902", in charcoal on the central window of the Temple of the Three Windows.
+Bingham found the surname of Lizárraga and the 1902 date on the temple.
+Initially disappointed, he documented in his pocket field journal: "Agustín Lizárraga is discoverer of Machu Picchu and lives at San Miguel Bridge just before passing.
+However, while Bingham initially acknowledged Lizárraga as the discoverer in his early writings and speeches, including Inca Land (1922), he gradually downplayed Lizárraga's role until, in his final version of the story, Lost City of the Incas (1952), Bingham claimed to have found the site himself.
 Two local missionaries, Thomas Payne and Stuart McNairn, are credited by descendants with having climbed to the ruins in 1906.